Owner and Data Controller

 The data subject may, as stated above, prevent the setting of cookies through our website at any time by means of a corresponding adjustment of the web browser used and thus permanently deny the setting of cookies.
 Such an adjustment to the Internet browser used would also prevent Google from setting a cookie on the information technology system of the data subject.
 In addition, cookies already in use by Google may be deleted at any time via a web browser or other software programs.

 Further information and the applicable data protection provisions of DoubleClick may be retrieved under DoubleClick by Google https://www.google.com/intl/en/policies/.

 The person responsible for the processing has integrated Google AdWords on this website.
-Google AdWords is an Internet advertising service that allows advertisers to place ads both in Google’s search engine results and in the Google advertising network.
+Google AdWords is an Internet advertising service that allows advertisers to place ads both in Google’s search engine results and in the Google advertising group.
 Google AdWords allows an advertiser to pre-define keywords that will be used to display an ad in Google’s search engine results only when the user uses the search engine to retrieve a keyword relevant search result.
 In the Google advertising network, the ads are distributed to topic-relevant Internet pages using an automatic algorithm and taking into account the previously defined keywords.

 The operating company of the Google AdWords services is Google Inc, 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

 The purpose of Google AdWords is to promote our website by displaying advertisements of interest on third-party websites and in the search engine results of Google and by displaying third-party advertisements on our website.